Sushruta Samhita: Manuscripts and transmission

 A page from the ancient medical text, Susruta Samhita.

-One of the oldest palm-leaf manuscripts of Sushruta Samhita has been discovered in Nepal.
-It is preserved at the Kaiser Library, Nepal as manuscript KL–699.
+The oldest known manuscript of the Sushruta Samhita is preserved at the Kaiser Library, Kathmandu, Nepal as manuscript MS Kathmandu Kaiser Library 699.
 A microfilm copy of the MS was created by Nepal-German Manuscript Preservation Project (NGMCP C 80/7) and is stored in the National Archives, Kathmandu.
 The partially damaged manuscript consists of 152 folios, written on both sides, with 6 to 8 lines in transitional Gupta script.
 The manuscript has been verifiably dated to have been completed by the scribe on Sunday, April 13, 878 CE (Manadeva Samvat 301).

 Much of the scholarship on the Suśruta-saṃhitā is based on editions of the text that were published during the nineteenth and early twentieth centuries.
 This includes the important edition by Vaidya Yādavaśarman Trivikramātmaja Ācārya that also includes the commentary of the scholar Dalhaṇa.

 The printed editions are based on the small subset of surviving manuscripts that was available in the major publishing centers of Bombay, Calcutta and elsewhere when the editions were being prepared – sometimes as few as three or four manuscripts.
 But these do not adequately represent the large number of manuscript versions of the Suśruta-saṃhitā that have survived into the modern era.
 Taken together, all printed versions of the Suśrutasaṃhitā are based on no more than ten percent of the more than 230 manuscripts of the work that exist today.